django-commons/controls/README.md

     - [ ] Add the release workflow to pypi.org's package publishing (and test.pypi.org's package publishing).
       Example can be found [here][pypi-publishing]

+### Release a new version

 - [ ] Have the maintainer push a new tag and walk them through the release process
+    - Find the publishing workflow in the Actions tab (Usually  `Publish Python 🐍 distribution 📦 to PyPI`/`release.yml`)
+    - The publishing to pypi job should wait for an approval by a repository admin.

+### Follow up

-- [ ] Set a calendar event or reminder for 30 days in the future to remove the previous repository owner from PyPI project (if applicable)
+- [ ] Set a calendar event or reminder for 30 days in the future to check in with the project maintainers to see if they need any help or have any questions.

 ## Remove Project Playbook